clap-rs/clap/README.md

 ## What's New

+Here's the highlights for v2.20.1

+* updates libc and term_size deps for the libc version conflict
+* Fix finding required arguments in group arguments
+* fix link from app_from_crate! to crate_authors!
+* fix spelling of "guaranteed"

-Here's the highlights for v2.20.0
+Here's the highlights from v2.0.0 to v2.20.0

 * **ArgsNegateSubcommands:**  disables args being allowed between subcommands
 * **DontCollapseArgsInUsage:** disables the collapsing of positional args into `[ARGS]` in the usage string